rSignal86/ViewSort/README.md

   - Repositioned buttons for better logic flow
   - Merged unsupported countries into a shared category to avoid political discrimination
 - **GHv3.0.0**
-  - Prefixes are now stored in an external JSON file for easier maintenance and updates
+  - Prefixes are now stored in an external JSON file for easier maintenance and updates, you do now need internet to support the sorting function.
   - Added more shortcut keys to various buttons for improved usability

 ---